craftcms/docs/docs/commerce/3.x/subscription-templates.md

 ## Reactivating a canceled subscription

 To reactivate a subscription plan you can use the following template.
-It assumes the `subscription` variable is available and set to an instance of `craft\commerce\elements\Subscription`, and posts to the `commerce/subscriptions/reactivate` controller action.
+It assumes the `subscription` variable is available and set to an instance of `craft\commerce\elements\Subscription`, and posts to the `commerce/subscriptions/reactivate` form action.

 ```twig
 {% if subscription.canReactivate() %}